 Active in New Zealand since 1850, TSB offers a solid personal loan which can be used for debt consolidation too.
 Loans are typically approved within two working days.

 TSB offers a single personal loan product which you can use for different purposes, including:

 - Personal loan.
 Apply for the personal loan product from TSB for any requirement, whether you need to finance travel, education or a home renovation.
 You can borrow as little as $1,000 and up to $30,000 if you need to.

 - Debt consolidation.
-The interest rate on offer from TSB is a reasonable rate and you may find that it is lower than what you are currently paying on your existing loans, in which case a personal loan from TSB can be used to consolidate your other debts into a cheaper, single loan.
+The interest rate on offer from TSB is reasonable and you may find that it is lower than what you are currently paying on your existing loans.
+A personal loan from TSB can be used to consolidate your other debts into a cheaper, single loan.

 - Vehicle financing.
 With a maximum loan amount of $30,000 your TSB personal loan can be used to finance the purchase of a new or used vehicle.
 You have up to five years to repay the amount you borrowed to purchase your car.

 - Personal overdraft.
 TSB also offers a personal overdraft product if you hold a bank account with TSB.
 A personal overdraft is a good alternative if you want to borrow less than $1,000 and plan on repaying the borrowed amount quickly.